donejs/donejs/docs/features.md

 With worker thread rendering, DOM updates and application logic are run in parallel threads.

 <img src="/static/img/donejs-multi-thread.gif" srcset="/static/img/donejs-multi-thread.gif 1x, /static/img/donejs-multi-thread-2x.gif 2x" alt="A javascript application using a worker thread">
 _Using a worker thread application logic can still occur while the DOM is rendered.
-This can nearly double the number of operations._
+This could nearly double the number of operations per second._

 Due to this parallelization, performance problems that may have caused noticeable issues in a single thread will likely not cause any noticeable issues while running in separate threads.
-Since much of the work is offloaded from the main thread, applications will feel snappy, even while heavy computations are taking place.

-You spend less time worrying about performance micro-optimizations, and more time [working on epic pool dunk videos](https://www.youtube.com/watch?v=vrgMUi8-7r4&feature=youtu.be&t=19).

 Adding worker thread rendering only requires changing one line.
 Change the main attribute of your page's script tag from:
 ```